Rinchu93/cgal/Guidelines/Testing.md

 ctest -j4
 ```

-There are test lines that build the executable, and other that execute the
+There are test lines that build the executable, and others that execute the
 actual tests.
 There are dependencies that ensure the binaries are built
 before they are tested.